 Now, it is time to master the art of hair chalking.
 Learn the steps below:

-- Choosing the right hue for the type of your hair is the first and foremost task you need to accomplish.
-If you are a blonde or a brunette, you can experiment a lot with colors.
-However, if you are a woman with intense black hair, you need to opt for bright vibrant shades of blue, teal, pink, yellow, etc. instead of darker shades like red, green, purple, etc.
+- Choosing the right hue for your hair type is your first and foremost task.
+You can experiment with colors if you are a blonde or a brunette.
+However, if you are a woman with intense black hair, you must opt for bright, vibrant shades of blue, teal, pink, yellow, etc., instead of darker shades like red, green, purple, etc.

-- Take some water in a cup or pot and dip the ends of the hair chalks you are going to use in it.
-As the chalks will be soaked, the pigments will be released.
+- Take some water in a cup or pot and dip the ends of the hair chalks you will use.
+As the chalks are soaked, the pigments are released.
 Pouring a little water over the chalks might hasten the process.

-- Now, put on an old tee and a pair of gloves as the task of chalking is pretty messy.
-Grab small sections of hair either randomly (for natural color highlights all over your hair) or strategically (for multi-colored hair tips or ombre hair) and rub the soaked hair chalk down the length gradually.
+- Now, put on an old tee and a pair of gloves, as the task of chalking is pretty messy.
+Grab small sections of hair randomly (for natural color highlights all over your hair) or strategically (for multi-colored hair tips or ombre hair), and gradually rub the soaked hair chalk down the length.

 - Once the strands are saturated enough with the chosen colors and you are satisfied with the look, let them air-dry completely.